NBISweden/workshop-reproducible-research/pages/git/git-5-branches.md

 `main` on a line-per-line basis.
 Do you see which lines have changed between `test_alignment` and `main` branches?

-> **Tip** <br>
+!!!
+Tip
-> We can also add the `--color-words` flag to `git diff`, which instead
-> displays the difference on a word-per-word basis rather than line-per-line.
+    We can also add the `--color-words` flag to `git diff`, which instead displays the difference on a word-per-word basis rather than line-per-line.

-> **Note** <br>
+!!!
+Note
-> Git is constantly evolving, along with some of its commands.
-While the
-> `checkout` command is quite versatile (it's used for more than just switching
-> branches), this versatility can sometimes be confusing.
-The Git team thus
-> added a new command, `git switch`, that can be used instead.
-This command is
-> still experimental, however, so we have opted to stick with `checkout` for
-> the course - for now.
+    Git is constantly evolving, along with some of its commands.
+While the `checkout` command is quite versatile (it's used for more than just switching branches), this versatility can sometimes be confusing.
+The Git team thus added a new command, `git switch`, that can be used instead.
+This command is still experimental, however, so we have opted to stick with `checkout` for the course - for now.

 Now, let's assume that we have tested our code and the alignment analysis is run successfully with our new parameters.
 We thus want to merge our work into the